D4GEN-Genopole/DL-CancerLncRNA/README.md

 ## Installation

-To run the code and do the learning process, one should use the following command :
+To run the code and do the learning process, use the following command :

 ```shell
 make eval MODEL=<MODEL_NAME> ARGS="ARG1 VALUE1 ARG2 VALUE2"
 ```
-with <MODEL_NAME> the name of the model to use (usually a class in the `models` directory).
+<MODEL_NAME> is the name of the model to use (usually a class in the `models` directory).
-If one wants to add arguments to the model, use it in the `ARGS` parameter.
+To pass arguments to the model use the `ARGS` parameter.

-One can also use the container (Docker).
+It is also possible to use the container (Docker).
 To do so, use the following command :
 ```shell
 make docker